Visualization

 - Run

-write_format on chart elements (axis, legend) to match branding requirements.
+write_formaton chart elements (axis, legend) to match branding requirements.

 - Request: “Highlight the top quartile of performance using a colour scale.”